The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Runtime Bounds for -Stage Stochastic ILPs under ETH

-This sections presents the proof that the double exponent in the running time of the current state-of-the-art algorithms is nearly tight assuming the Exponential Time Hypothesis (ETH).
-To do so we make use of the reductions above showing that we can transform an instance of the $3$-\textsc{SAT} problem to an instance of the \TwoStage{}.
+This sections presents the proof that the double exponential running time in the current state-of-the-art algorithms is nearly tight assuming the Exponential Time Hypothesis (ETH).
+To do so, we make use of the reductions above showing that we can transform an instance of the $3$-\textsc{SAT} problem to an instance of the \TwoStageProb{} problem.